Build System

 }

-Config keys mirror CLI flag names (e.g. --mode"mode", --max-memory"max-memory").
-Boolean flags use true/false.
-Array values (like alias and allowed-hosts) use JSON arrays.
+Config keys mirror CLI option names (e.g. --mode -> "mode", --max-memory -> "max-memory").
+A config value is the value assigned to a config key and the setting it carries: boolean flags use true/false, and array-valued options like alias and allowed-hosts use JSON arrays.
 The imports object is handled by the module resolver and coexists with CLI option keys.

 `extends` — A config file can inherit from a base config using the extends key.
 The path is resolved relative to the config file's directory.
 Child values override parent values: